It’s time to get spirited about fighting back.

 You might also be wondering what to do if your credit report says you’re deceased and the SSA has no such record.
 If the SSA did not issue a death notification, the credit bureau is likely acting on misinformation – sometimes from a lender or data mismatch.

-- A creditor or lender mistakenly reports a customer as deceased after account closure, joint account holder death, or identity mix-up.
+- A creditor or lender mistakenly reports a customer as deceased after an account closure, a joint account holder death, or an identity mix-up.

-- Data mismatches or typos when Social Security numbers, names, or birthdates closely resemble someone who has recently passed away.
+- Accidental data mismatches or typos when Social Security numbers, names, or birthdates closely resemble someone who has recently passed away.

 These types of errors often happen through no fault of your own, but the consequences can be severe.
 That’s why it’s critical to act quickly and to know your rights under the Fair Credit Reporting Act.